higorrg/release-manager/README.md

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

+To know more details on running this project, go to [backend](./backend/README.md).
 ## Configuration

 Before start the Java backend, you need to inform what is your IRIS password to it.